 So while the Cayley table of a cyclic group is in general pretty boring:

-For example, here’s the Cayley table for
+For example, here’s the Cayley table for and the corresponding numbers:

 I have sat and thought about what to write in this paragraph for some time, but I just can’t explain how I feel about the following pictures in words.
 I’ll try.
 I find these patterns incredibly beautiful.
 They have so much internal symmetry.
 In some sense, they are random, but in another, they are exactly what they always had to be.
 There is no universe where these tables look any different from the ones below.
 The pictures which follow are exactly why I love mathematics so much, and I hope that you can appreciate their elegance despite my inability to tell you exactly what about them it is that I like.